Silviculturalist/CoRegistrationGame/README.md

 The program generates the following outputs:

 ### Transformed Tree Data:
-After confirming plots, the transformed tree positions (including computed transformations such as rotation, translation, and flipping) are saved as CSV files in the ./Trees subdirectory of your outputs directory.
+After confirming plots, the transformed tree positions (including computed transformations such as rotation, translation, and flipping) are saved as CSV files in the output folder you selected.

 ### Transformation Logs:
-Detailed logs of the transformations applied to each plot are saved in the ./Transformations subdirectory of your outputs directory.
+Detailed logs of the transformations applied to each plot are saved in the `./Transformations` directory.

 ## License and Credits